+ Q: What GPA do I need to stay in the Honors College?»

 A: To receive Honors in General Education on their transcript, students must earn a minimum GPA of 3.00 in HNRS courses and supporting courses required for their approved Honors Curriculum.
 Students whose cumulative GPA falls below 3.00 may complete the program but will not receive Honors recognition on their transcripts.Powered by Hackadelic Sliding Notes 1.6.5

 A: George Mason University awards credit for many AP and IB exams.
 Once you take an AP/IB exam or complete a dual-enrollment course you need to have the results/transcripts sent to the Admissions Office at Mason.
 The required scores for which credit is awarded can be viewed on the Admission web page (admissions.gmu.edu/exams).
 Any exam for which you received a high enough score will show up on your Mason transcript as college credit, as will any course you have completed before you attend Mason.
-Students who have achieved the required exam scores may substitute many of their exams for Honors Curriculum courses.
-Exams that are not used for Honors Program requirements will be used for major, minor, or elective requirements.
 The entire Honors Curriculum, with the exception of two courses, HNRS 110: Research Methods and HNRS 353: Technology in the Contemporary World, has AP and/or IB exam equivalents.

-AP/IB exams and college credits earned before you began attending Mason can be substituted for many of your Honors courses.
+AP/IB exams and college credits earned before you began attending Mason can be substituted for Honors courses as indicated below.

 Be aware that most AP exams require a 4 or a 5 and IB exams require a 6 or a 7 to receive credit at Mason .
 See the Admissions web page for acceptable scores for AP/IB exams: http://admissions.gmu.edu/exams/